-Iranian lawmaker dies of novel coronavirus
+Iranian lawmaker dies of novel coronavirus as death toll rises to 145

 Health ministry spokesman Kianoush Jahanpour announced 1,076 additional cases had been confirmed in the past 24 hours, bringing the overall tolls to 145 dead and 5,823 infected.